Risk Appetite vs Risk Tolerance vs Risk Threshold

-Example for Risk Treshold
+Example for Risk Threshold

-Let’s assume that you are a sales manager of a real estate project.
-In order to speed up sales you proposed to your top management to make discounts.
+For the same example above, in order to speed up sales, you proposed to your top management to make discounts.
 The sales price of a housing unit is 50,000 USD and the profit rate is %10.
-Your company have a policy that a discount rate which is more than profit rate can not be acceptable.
+Your company has a policy that a discount rate that is more than a profit rate can not be acceptable.
 Therefore your organization’s threshold for this project is 5,000 USD.

 Risk Appetite vs Risk Tolerance vs Risk Threshold

-• Risk appetite is the amount of risk that an organization is willing to take in order to meet their strategic goals.
+• Risk appetite is the amount of risk that an organization is willing to take in order to meet its strategic goals.
 It shows the organization’s hunger to take risks depending on the reward.
-In practice, it is not possible to quantify the hunger.
+In practice, it is not possible to quantify hunger.
 Therefore you can grade the Risk appetite of an organization from low to high.

-• Risk tolerance is willingness of an organization to accept or avoid risk.
+• Risk tolerance is the willingness of an organization to accept or avoid risk.
 It can be described as an acceptable variance percentage.

-• Risk threshold the amount beyond which organization does not want to tolerate the risk.
+• Risk threshold the amount beyond which an organization does not want to tolerate the risk.
 It can be described as an acceptable value (or a quantified limit).

-In this article we discussed the important risk management terms.
-Risk appetite, tolerance, and threshold concepts are used in the risk management plan to reflect the stakeholders attitude towards risk.
-However, they refer varying degrees of risk that stakeholders are willing to accept.
+In this article, we discussed the important risk management terms.
+Risk appetite, tolerance, and threshold concepts are used in the risk management plan to reflect the stakeholder’s attitude towards risk.
+However, they refer to varying degrees of risk that stakeholders are willing to accept.